Subspecies of Canis lupus: Taxonomy

 In 1758, the Swedish botanist and zoologist Carl Linnaeus published in his Systema Naturae the binomial nomenclature – or the two-word naming – of species.
 Canis is the Latin word meaning "dog", and under this genus he listed the dog-like carnivores including domestic dogs, wolves, and jackals.
 He classified the domestic dog as Canis familiaris, and on the next page he classified the wolf as Canis lupus.
 Linnaeus considered the dog to be a separate species from the wolf because of its head, body, and cauda recurvata – its upturning tail – which is not found in any other canid.

 In 1999, a study of mitochondrial DNA indicated that the domestic dog may have originated from multiple wolf populations, with the dingo and New Guinea singing dog "breeds" having developed at a time when human populations were more isolated from each other.
 In the third edition of Mammal Species of the World published in 2005, the mammalogist W. Christopher Wozencraft listed under the wolf Canis lupus some 36 wild subspecies, and proposed two additional subspecies: familiaris Linnaeus, 1758 and dingo Meyer, 1793.
 Wozencraft included hallstromi – the New Guinea singing dog – as a taxonomic synonym for the dingo.
 Wozencraft referred to the mDNA study as one of the guides in forming his decision, and listed the 38 subspecies under the biological common name of "wolf", with the nominate subspecies being the Eurasian wolf (Canis lupus lupus) based on the type specimen that Linnaeus studied in Sweden.
-However, the classification of several of these canines as either species or subspecies has recently been challenged.
+However, the classification of several of these canines as either species or subspecies has been challenged by the IUCN/SSC Canid Specialist Group in 2019, a 2020 Trends in Ecology & Evolution literature review, and the American Society of Mammalogists in 2021.